Oakville AVA

 Patrick Creek Historic Lodge

 Nestled in the Six Rivers National Forest in Northern California, your relaxing weekend get-a-way awaits!
-Come stay at the Patrick Creek Lodge, located minutes from the Oregon/California border on Highway 199 in Gasquet, California.
+Come stay at the Patrick Creek Historic Lodge, located minutes from the Oregon/California border on Highway 199 in Gasquet, California.
 Just a short drive from the Pacific Ocean, you’ll find yourself pampered by gourmet cooking, mystified by enormous Redwoods, and thrilled by the trout, salmon and steelhead fishing accessible immediately outside the Lodge doors.
 Located less than 100 feet away from two rivers, Patrick Creek & Smith River.

 Scenic drives, fishing, hiking, biking, kayaking, swimming, relaxing, reading, nature watching, animals, fine dining and good times.
 Guests can enjoy rafting & kayaking, biking, swimming, fishing, hiking on the many trails, wildlife viewing, wilderness, giant Redwoods, scenic drives or relaxing in this beautiful wonderland.
 The tallest Redwood in the world was recently discovered only few miles away from the lodge.